You will need the Import permission to be able to access the import tools.

 All the other import tools follow the same layout as shown above.
-After an import, you can undo it within 48 hours (as long as those records aren't linked to non-imported records) if you notice a mistake.
+After an import, you can undo it (as long as those records aren't linked to non-imported records) if you notice a mistake.

 We recommend checking the results of the import right away for errors.
 This gives you an opportunity to redo the import if needed.
 Undoing an import will make it as if the import never happened including removing any new drop down values that were added.